 The rising sea refers to a particular approach to mathematical problem-solving, in which many small, apparently trivial steps are taken until the solution of a problem becomes itself trivial.
 It was poetically introduced by Alexander Grothendieck in his beautiful, auto-psychoanalytic Récoltes et Samailles, in which he imagines the mathematical problem as a landmass being swallowed as “the sea advances insensibly in silence”.
 This makes me think of Xerxes, all-powerful over humans, helpless against the power of the sea.
 Grothendieck views the mathematician and the problem as complimenting each other, the mathematician using the problem’s natural structure in its solution, rather than striking it with a foreign, invasive method.

 (Sadly I’ve only read the small part of Récoltes et Samailles that is translated to English, and that is hard to find.
 The version which I originally read has disappeared from the internet, and I expect this link to become dead too, so now I’ve kept an offline version to be safe.)

 I wrote this not just as a thesis, but (against all advice) as a resource for other people to learn about open games.
 In spite of some problems, it will probably remain my preferred reference on open games for years to come.
 It contains plenty of its own introduction, so I won’t introduce it again here.

-The intended starting point, for a reader who knows about game theory, category theory and string diagrams, is the preprint Compositional game theory.
+The best starting point, for a reader who knows a little about both game theory and category theory, is the preprint Compositional game theory.

 Additional background and motivation is provided by the blog post A first look at open games and the preprint Compositionality and string diagrams for game theory.

 By far the most complete exposition is my PhD thesis Towards compositional game theory.
-It is fully self-contained for readers who know category theory but not game theory or string diagrams.
+It is fully self-contained for readers who know category theory but not game theory.

 Even I think open games are hard to understand, and I invented them.